Rubella (German Measles) in Children

 What are the symptoms of rubella?

 The disease itself does not have any long-term consequences except to infected unborn children.
 The biggest concern is to prevent an infected child from infecting a pregnant woman.
 It may take between 14 to 21 days for a child to develop signs of rubella after coming in contact with the disease.
 It is important to know that a child is most contagious when the rash is erupting.
 However, the child may be contagious beginning seven days before the onset of the rash and five to seven days after the rash has appeared.
-Therefore, children may be contagious before they even know they have the disease.
+Therefore, children may pass the infection to others before they even know they have the disease.
 The following are the most common symptoms of rubella.
 However, each child may experience symptoms differently.
 Symptoms may include:

 How is rubella diagnosed?